phonegap-build/docs-en/2.5.0/configuring/plugins.md

 <a id="importing-native"></a>
 ### Referencing the JavaScript code

-If a plugin utilizes the ```js-module``` element to direct cordova to load the plugin javascripts, then no ```<script>``` references will be necessary to load a plugin.
+If a plugin utilizes the <code>js-module</code> element to direct cordova to load the plugin javascripts, then no <code>&lt;script&gt;</code> references will be necessary to load a plugin.
 This is the case for the core cordova plugins, but 3rd party plugins will be implementation-dependent.
 Refer to the plugin's documentation to determine if you'll need to manually include the javascript.

 If you do need to manually include the plugin javascript, it would look like the following: